Exhibit Spotlight: The Unknown Japanese Scout

 In front of the relief is a statue of a Japanese Scout who has a Tokyo Community Strip and a Second Class badge on his uniform.
 He is proudly saluting the two Scout Soldiers as he guards the Monument.

 In 2006, the Japanese Scout Soldier was identified as Lieut.
 Imada.
-The same as the American Soldier is. , till I’ll loan.
-But it is believed that he lived in Salt Lake City.
+The name of the American Soldier is still unknown, but it is believed that he lived in Salt Lake City.

-Check out our YouTube Channel and Videos about this Exhibit Spotlight
+Check out our YouTube Channel and other Videos about this Exhibit Spotlight

 Check out the Daisy Doll and Steve Scout Podcast